TickTeam/guide-tt/ios_app/1how_to_create_a_new_task_md.md

 2. Tap the gear-shaped icon in the upper-right corner.

-3. Tap “Advanced Settings”, then tap “Reminders & Siri”.
+3. Tap "Advanced Settings", then tap "Reminders & Siri".

-4. Enable “Siri Integration” by tapping the toggle button.
+4. Enable "Siri Integration" by tapping the toggle button.

 After you enable Siri Integration, tasks you’ve created in Apple’s Reminders app and tasks you’ve created with Siri will be removed from Apple’s Reminders app and shown in TickTick’s Inbox.